School of Music, Theatre, & Dance

 Each track of the B.A. in Dance has its own goals, but all tracks prepare students for graduate study in dance performance, history, anthropology, cultural studies or performance studies.

-- Dance Performance prepares students careers in performance and choreography as well as graduate study in dance and a variety of related fields.
+- Performance prepares students for careers in performance and choreography.
+It also creates a foundation for graduate study in dance and a variety of related fields.

-- Dance Business prepares students to own or manage their own studio or to manage a company, serve as artistic directors, or continue their study with graduate work in a variety of dance-related fields.
+- Business prepares students to own or manage their own studio or to manage a company.
+It sets groundwork for them to serve as artistic directors or continue their study with graduate work in a variety of dance-related fields.

 A Complementary major allows students to pair their passion for dance with their interest in a separate, primary major area without overwhelming their semester load.
 The Dance Complementary major pairs well with all majors on campus.
 The careers of students who choose this complementary major vary greatly based upon their primary area of study.